silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

-Different groups of authors can be assigned their own config, e.g. a more restricted rule set for content reviewers (see the "Security" ) The config is available on each user record through [api:Member::getHtmlEditorConfigForCMS()].
+Different groups of authors can be assigned their own config, e.g. a more restricted rule set for content reviewers (see the "Security" ) The config is available on each user record through [api:SilverStripe\Security\Member::getHtmlEditorConfigForCMS()].
-The group assignment is done through the "Security" interface for each [api:Group] record.
+The group assignment is done through the "Security" interface for each [api:SilverStripe\Security\Group] record.
 Note: The dropdown is only available if more than one config exists.

 ### Using the editor outside of the CMS